Key takeaways

 What Other Factors Do Colleges Consider for Scholarships?

 A 1400 SAT score shows excellent results but colleges use multiple evaluation criteria to make scholarship awards.
-Each admissions committee evaluates applicants using their academic records and extracurricular achievements as well as submitted personal statements and reference letters.
+Each admissions committee look at academic records, extracurricular achievements, personal statements, and reference letters of kids.

 Should You Retake the SAT If You Score 1400?